 - Medicines known to cause constipation include clozapine, opioids (morphine, codeine, oxycodone, tramadol) and iron tablets.

 - If constipation it is not treated it can cause tummy pain, cramping and bloating or serious, life-threatening gut problems that need to be treated as an emergency in hospital.

 - Talk to your doctor, nurse or pharmacist if you are concerned that your medicine is making you constipated.

 Is my medicine causing constipation?

-Because not all constipation is caused by medication, working out whether your symptoms are caused by your medicine is not always easy.
-If you had a change in bowel movements when you began a new medicine or increased the dose of a medicine you were already taking, it could be because of your medicine.
+Not all constipation is caused by medicines, so working out if your symptoms are caused by your medicine is not always easy.
+If you have noticed a change in bowel movements when you started a new medicine or when you increased the dose of a medicine you were already taking, it could be because of your medicine.
 Symptoms of constipation include:

 - passing hard, dry poos